dart-lang/language/resources/type-system/flow-analysis.md

   elements of the `reachable` stack, since each element of the stack models the reachability of one control flow split from its enclosing control flow split.

-  - `variableInfo` is a mapping from variables in scope at the given point to their associated *variable model*s.
+  - `promotionInfo` is a mapping from variables in scope at the given point to their associated *promotion model*s.

 The following functions associate flow models to nodes: